iNamik/go_parser/README.md

 ABOUT
 -----

-The 'parser.go' package is an API to help you create hand-written lexers and parsers.
+The 'go_parser' package is an API to help you create hand-written lexers and parsers.

 The package was inspired by Rob Pikes' video [Lexical Scanning In Go](http://youtu.be/HxaD_trXwRE) and golang's 'template' package.